About The Team

 As Director of Learning in Practice, Jayne's role is to take school wide responsibility for leadership, management and innovation of undergraduate and post-graduate student learning in a variety of ways.
 This includes; simulated practice, clinical placements (Practice Learning Opportunities) in the NHS and other health and social care settings.
 Jayne’s role is to ensure that strategies are developed and maintained to ensure your placement is suitable for your learning needs and that the mentors are prepared and supported.
 This requires a close working relationship with Students, University personnel and colleagues working within the placement provider organisations.

-As Executive Officer for CPPSU, Anne takes lead responsibility for the administrative management of all activities related to the delivery of education through clinical practice.
+As Senior Placement and Scheduling Officer, Anne takes responsibility for the administrative management of all activities related to the delivery of education through clinical practice.

-Anne also works closely with the Director for CPPSU and Programme Mangers to ensure that all students receive the required standard of clinical practice education to graduate fit for practice.
+Anne also works closely with the Director for Learning in Practice to ensure that all students receive the required standard of clinical practice education to graduate fit for practice.